iotaledger/wallet.rs/README.md

 ### Dependencies

-`cmake` and `openssl` are required.
+`cmake`, `clang` and `openssl` are required.
 In order to run the build process succesfully using Cargo you might need install additional build tools on your system.

 ### Windows